 How can you protect yourself from coronavirus?

-The WHO suggests a variety of safety measures to take to keep yourself safe from the novel coronavirus, which include hand and respiratory hygiene, and safe food practices.
+The WHO suggests a variety of safety measures to take to keep yourself safe from the novel coronavirus, which include hand and respiratory hygiene.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter